Costa Rica Wildlife Holiday

 Day 13: Today you are whisked off to Caño Island, about an hour’s boat ride from the lodge.
 The island has white sand beaches flanked by palm trees, seasonally used as a nesting place by turtles.
 Its main attraction however is beneath the sea where there’s an impressive coral reef.
 Snorkelling here is superb, with the clear water making sightings of turtles, rays, eels and numerous tropical fish easy.
 Depending on how much time you spend in the water you may have the chance to relax and sunbathe on the beach before returning to the lodge in time for dinner.
 Breakfast, lunch, dinner

-Day 14: After breakfast you are taken to the local airstrip for the 40 minute flight to San José, where you’re met and once again driven to Alta Hotel.
+Day 14: After breakfast you are taken to the local airstrip for the 40 minute flight to San José, where you’re met and once again driven to Hotel Presidente.
 It’s almost 2 weeks since you were last here and a lot has happened in between!
-This is a great spot in which to relax and look out over the valley as you consider the many highlights of your trip, and you might like to take advantage of the Wi-Fi to get in touch with family and friends back home.
-If you don’t feel like getting a taxi to town for dinner, treat yourself to a meal at La Luz tonight.
-Breakfast Alta Hotel
+There’s time now for some final souvenir and gift shopping, should you wish, and to take in some of the city’s sites or join locals at the Mercado for coffee.
+There are lots of restaurants in the neighbourhood offering plenty of choice for dinner this evening.
+Breakfast Hotel Presidente

 Day 15: Thoughts now start to turn to home.
 Enjoy breakfast then your driver will take you back to the airport in San José in time for your flight home.
 Breakfast

-Tours: Tortuguero village tour, canal tour in Tortuguero National Park, nocturnal frog tour at Selva Verde Lodge, morning birdwatching tour at Selva Verde Lodge, half day chocolate tour at Tirimbina, bird watching tour at Bosque de Paz, half day walking tour in Manual Antonio National Park, half day hiking tour in Corcovado National Park, Cano Island boat and snorkelling tour
+Includes: Transfers and transport as specified, including the both private and some shared transfers, including flight from the Osa Penisula to San José, 13 nights twin share accommodation, meals as specified Shared Tours: Tortuguero village tour, canal tour in Tortuguero National Park, night walk in Sarapiqui, morning bird-watching tour in Sarapiqui, half day chocolate tour at Tirimbina, bird watching tour at Bosque de Paz, half day walking tour in Manual Antonio National Park, half day hiking tour in Corcovado National Park, Cano Island boat and snorkelling tour

-International flights, departure taxes, visas, travel insurance, meals not specified, drinks, optional excursions and activities, personal expenses, tips
+Excludes: International flights, departure taxes, visas, travel insurance, meals not specified as included, drinks, optional excursions and activities, personal expenses, tips

 Set in 2 hectares of grounds, Evergreen Lodge is just a few minutes from the entrance of Tortuguero National Park.
 Rooms are light and spacious and cooled by ceiling fans.
 All have private bathrooms with hot and cold running water.
 They are set among trees, so you’ll hear birds and monkeys and will feel surrounded by nature.
 Meals are buffets, giving you a wide choice of dishes, served in the restaurant which has windows on 3 sides allowing you to look out into the forest as you dine.
 The bar provides a selection of soft and alcoholic drinks and is a good place to mingle with other travellers, and has Wi-Fi access so you can keep in touch with friends and family.
 There’s a pretty outdoor pool in the shape of a turtle, a paved sunbathing area and gardens with benches where you can enjoy the sights and sounds of nature.
 A massage at the spa is the perfect way to relax after spending time in the national park.